MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-vdi-requirements-deploy.md

 ## Troubleshooting new Teams and Outlook integration

+#### Symptoms:

-**Symptoms:** You see any of the following issues when you check the presence status for a user in Outlook:
+You see any of the following issues when you check the presence status for a user in Outlook:

 - The presence indicator is not visible.
 - The displayed presence is incorrect.
 - The presence status is Status unknown.

-**Troubleshooting steps:**
+#### Troubleshooting steps

 1. Make sure new Teams is running.
 Then launch Outlook.
 2. Check the registry settings on your computer to verify that new Teams is registered as the default instant messaging (IM) app.
 - Start Registry Editor.